-Holiday (or vacation) means different things to different people.
-For most it involves taking a break from your ‘normal’ life.
-Our normal life as overlanders is usually one of movement, and a holiday from that simply means little or no movement.
+The words holiday and vacation mean different things to different people.
+For most, it involves taking a break from your ‘normal’ life.
+Our normal life as overlanders (vehicle-based adventure travel with a focus on self-reliance, resilience, and enjoyment of the journey) is usually one of movement, and a holiday from that simply means little or no movement.

-It’s a very easy city to get around in, and has many surprises for the avid city wanderer.
-There are museums, markets, the old city, lots of parks, and The Rambla, which follows the Rio de la Plata for kilometres.
+It’s a very easy city to get around.
+Montevideo, the city has many surprises for the avid city wanderer.
+There are museums, markets, the old city, lots of parks, and The Rambla, which follows the Rio de la Plata for kilometers.

 Street art is a big favorite of ours and Montevideo has lots of it.
 You can spend days walking the back streets of the city, finding new pieces to add to your digital collection.

 We are also interested in architecture and the city has some really lovely old buildings, many of them from the Art Deco period.
 Sometimes you have to look up to notice them, and it’s also a good idea to have a look into open doorways for some incredible foyers and entrance hallways.

 It wasn’t our first visit to the city and we spent it at our ‘usual’ boon-docking place, near the lighthouse, right on the Rio de la Plata.
 We find it a perfect place for the middle of a city even though it can be disturbed overnight by couples in cars, sometimes accompanied by loud music.
 But since our visit was in January, and most of the population was at the beach, Montevideo was generally quiet.

 Ever since we noticed the gaucho culture in Argentina we have been a bit fascinated by it.
 So when we heard there was a gaucho museum we went to see it.
 The museum has an extensive display of the silver accouterments of the gauchos.
 We were lucky because there was an English tour guide with a group, and we listened to some of the interesting stories and facts she was sharing with them.